 An innovative hybrid energy storage device is used in order to make the thermal energy of the sun, as well as energy yields generated in-house, capable of being used for the operation of the building.
 By means of a patented macro-encapsulation process, the storage device combines paraffin, a latent phase-change material, with the sensitive storage-medium water, thereby achieving eight times the capacity of traditional water reservoirs.

-Pictures: Schnepp Renou
+All picture: Schnepp Renou